Photo by gorillaimages / Shutterstock.com

 Eating a handful of nuts every day can save your life, according to researchers at Maastricht University in Holland.

-A study released in 2015 found that people who eat at least 10 grams of nuts or peanuts per day have a lower risk of dying from from the following conditions:
+Their study, released in 2015, found that people who eat at least 10 grams of nuts or peanuts per day have a lower risk of dying from the following conditions:

 - Respiratory disease